 Aside from employer-sponsored retirement plans, individual retirement accounts (IRAs) are perhaps one of the best retirement savings tools available.
-IRAs provide tax-deferred growth on invested assets among other benefits depending on the type of IRA.
+IRAs provide tax-deferred growth on invested assets and many other benefits, depending on the type of IRA.

-Roth IRAs, on the other hand, do not offer tax deductions on contributions as contributions to the account must be after-tax.
-But in exchange, Roth IRA account owners are not only offered the same tax-deferred growth on their assets, but also tax-free distributions and withdrawals.
-Here's how Roth IRA withdrawals work.
+Roth IRAs, on the other hand, do not offer tax deductions on contributions, as contributions to the account must be after-tax.
+But in exchange, Roth IRA account owners are offered not only the same tax-deferred growth on their assets but also tax-free distributions and withdrawals.

-Tax-Free Qualified Distribution Roth IRA Withdrawals
+Tax-Free Qualified Roth IRA Withdrawals

-Provided you have reached at least the age of 59½ and have had your Roth IRA account open for at least five years, all of your Roth IRA withdrawal is tax-free.
-In fact, it will be considered a qualified distribution.
+Provided you have reached at least the age of 59 1/2 and have had your Roth IRA account open for at least five years, all of your Roth IRA withdrawal is tax-free.
+The IRS calls this a qualified distribution.

 - If you are disabled

 - If the withdrawal is paid out to your beneficiary or your estate after your death

 - If the withdrawal meets the IRS "first home" requirements (up to a $10,000 lifetime maximum)